Game Time Tablescape was compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 The grand finale is all about dessert and I think two desserts are always better than one!
 I serve my Butterfinger Peanut Butter Cup trifle and limited edition Edy’s Grand Ice Cream Touchdown Sundae.

 Have you tried the Butterfinger Peanut Butter Cups Minis?
 Two of my favorite flavors got hitched.
-You need to run (or drive) to Walmart, grab these babies and make my trifle.
-My Walmart has a huge display in the front of the store and you can also find them on the candy aisle.
+You need to run (or drive) to Walmart, grab these babies, and make my trifle.

 Helpful Hint: The trifle can be made a day in advance and kept in the fridge.
 After you bake the cake and mix up the pudding, it’s all about the layering.
 This is the perfect dessert for any occasion.